Fiction Author – Home Renovator – Volunteer – Nonfiction Award Recipient

 Emerging Middle Grade Author

 It was always my plan to write a children’s book.
 Even when I was a kid.
 There didn’t seem to be books that spoke directly to my situation or my deep interest.
-I loved the Bobbsey Twins by Laura Lee Hope and Scott O’Dell’s Island of the Blue Dolphins.
+I enjoyed Scott O’Dell’s Island of the Blue Dolphins and The Tale of Squirrel Nutkin by Beatrix Potter.
 And topping my favorites were (and still are) Mike Mulligan and His Steam Shovel by Virginia Lee Burton, Where the Wild Things Are by Maurice Sendak and Antoine de Saint-Exupery’s The Little Prince.
 But I also wanted something between realistic fiction and fantasy.
 Stories based in reality that teeter on the precipice of a new dimension threaded with adventure … as though, if we scour the earth, we can actually get there.

 I’ve been hard at work on that such novel … writing, taking classes, gleening tips from workshops and, of most value, receiving a critique and copy edit of my manuscript draft from an accomplished author and writint coach.